Which Style Guide Should Authors Use: Chicago, AP or MLA?

 Author.
 Title of Source.
 Title of Container, other contributors, version, number, publisher, publication date, location.

-Not every field applies.
-Use what you have.
-Keep the order.
+Not every field will apply.
+Use the details you have, keep the order, and stay consistent.
 Use title case for titles.
 Italicize containers.
-Use quotation marks for sources that are part of a larger whole.
+Put quotation marks around works that are part of a larger whole.

 Examples you can model: